blazQ/mpi-word-count/README.md

 Clone the repo, use make and then run with the desired number of processes.

-You can specify -d, a directory and then -f and a file, where the results will be saved in CSV format.
+You can specify -d, -f, a directory and then a file, where the results will be saved in CSV format.
 Example of use:

 ```bash